 My ever-so-patient husband had seen this coming.
 I broached the topic carefully at first (“Heinz, what would you think if…”); his response offered no hesitation.
 “Let’s do it,” he said.
 Which surprised me because I had been ready for objections of all kinds, most of them having to do with money and lack thereof!
 (More on that later).

 We told our staff in early June.
 Their notice period depended on the years of service with us.
 At the same time we advised our landlord and started liquidating office equipment.
 By the end of summer, we were down to just two employees, plus Heinz and I, all working from home.
 We moved our office into our home basement basically as we were moving our daughter to university!

-September and October were a blur, as I finished projects and worked with our two remaining team members to handle things with ongoing work so I could be away for two whole months, at the end of the year.
+September and October were a blur.
+As I finished projects and trained our two remaining team members to handle things so I could be away for two whole months.

-I can now say that I began my recovery on November 1, 2015 as we boarded a plane for Europe, first to visit with family in Germany and then for a blissful escape to the Canary Islands.
+I can now say that I began my recovery on November 1, 2015.
+That’s when we boarded a plane for Europe, to visit with family in Germany and then for a blissful escape to the Canary Islands.
 We came back at Christmas rested, having switched off “regular life” long enough to realize we hadn’t been living, but only going through the motions.

 Beyond just the physical rest, our relationship also got a boost.
 Heinz and I came back with a deeper understanding of each other, and yes, having fallen in love again.
 And we were determined to make the change last.

 As it turns out, this sabbatical was the start of a new life for me.